Previous Page Next Page

 • One or more current danger factors identified are missing from the Safety Assessment or Safety Reassessment, if applicable.

-• The identified root cause was adequately addressed.
+• The identified root cause was not adequately addressed.

 • APS has not made all reasonable efforts during the case to make sure that the client is not left in a state of abuse, neglect, or financial exploitation.